-The South Atlantic snapper grouper fishery is characterized by moderately high discards, especially of vermilion snapper, black sea bass, and red porgy (Table G-1 and Figure G-1).
+The South Atlantic snapper grouper fishery is characterized by moderately high discards, especially of vermilion snapper, black sea bass, and red porgy (Table G.1 and Figure G.1).
 Most discards originate from handline/electric rig and trap gear, with some discards from trolling gear and relatively low discards from longline and diving gear.
 Trap/pot gear show high levels of discarded black sea bass, which is the targeted species of this gear type, but low levels of bycatch for other species.
 It is possible that trip-level reporting leads to the relatively high discard estimates from trolling gear; these may be sets using another gear type (i.e., handline/electric rig) on a trip declared as a trolling gear trip.
-The ratio of commercial landings to commercial discards are reported in numbers of fish.
+The ratio of commercial landings to commercial discards is not compared because commercial landings are reported in pounds and discards are reported in numbers of fish.